Chapter 1: Tattva Viveka – Discrimination of Reality

-Consciousness is the subject of analysis.
-This consciousness is further being studied now in the coming verses.
+Consciousness is the subject of analysis, and is being studied further in the coming verses.

 Sa bodho viṣayād bhinno na bodhāt svapna bodha vat, evaṁ sthāna traye’pyekā saṁvid tatvad dinān tare (6).
 Māsābda yuga kalpeṣu gatā gamye ṣvane kadhā, nodeti nāsta metyakā saṁvi deṣā svayaṁ prabhā (7).
 This consciousness is Self-conscious, svayam prabha.
 Objects in the world require consciousness in order that they may be known, but consciousness does not require another consciousness that it may be known.
-That is the meaning of ‘Self-consciousness’.
+That is the meaning of Self-consciousness.
 Objects cannot know themselves.
-They are known by another – the subject – which is endowed with consciousness; but the subject, which is consciousness, does not require another subject to know itself.
-That is the meaning of Self-consciousness.
+They are known by another, which is the subject endowed with consciousness; but the subject, which is consciousness, does not require another subject to know itself.
+That is the meaning of Self-consciousness, svayam prabha.

 Consciousness is not different from consciousness.
 While objects require a consciousness to know them, consciousness does not require another consciousness to know it, because consciousness is never an object.
 It ever remains a subject, pure and simple.